MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldriverw.md

 ### -param NeedReboot [out, optional]

 A pointer to a value of type BOOL that <b>DiInstallDriver</b> sets to indicate whether a system is restart is required to complete the installation.
 This parameter is optional and can be <b>NULL</b>.
 If the parameter is supplied and a system restart is required to complete the installation, <b>DiInstallDriver</b> sets the value to <b>TRUE</b>.
 In this case, the caller must prompt the user to restart the system.
 If this parameter is supplied and a system restart is not required to complete the installation, <b>DiInstallDriver</b> sets the value to <b>FALSE</b>.
 If the parameter is <b>NULL</b> and a system restart is required to complete the installation, <b>DiInstallDriver</b> displays a system restart dialog box.
 For more information about this parameter, see the following <b>Remarks</b> section.

-#### - FullInfPath [in]

-A pointer to a NULL-terminated string that supplies the fully qualified path of the INF file for the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff544817">driver package</a>.

 ## -returns